 - 1. Recommend granting of tenure,

-- 2. Recommend not granting tenure,
+- Recommend not granting tenure,

 - 3. Recommend an additional year as a probationary period.(This option may include recommendations for specific conditions to be met or actions to be taken, as determined by the committee.)

-The Tenure Committee should be prepared to provide the reasons for theirher/histheir recommendation in all of the above cases.
+The Tenure Committee should be prepared to provide the reasons for their her/his recommendation in all of the above cases.

-The President shall study the recommendations of the Tenure Committee and shall notify candidates of his/herher/histheir recommendations.
+The President shall study the recommendations of the Tenure Committee and shall notify candidates of <a href="https://hisrac.org/his

 Appeals of the College President's recommendation(s) and/or any aspects of the tenure procedure are to the Board of Directors, and the grounds for such appeal should be procedural (due process).
-The President will forward his/her/histheir recommendation for granting tenure to the Board of Directors for action as soon as possible after the completion of the Tenure Committee's work.
+The President will forward his/her/hisraccommendation for granting tenure to the Board of Directors for action as soon as possible after the completion of the Tenure Committee's work.